MatthewCQSZ/transfer-drl/README.md

 arguments:
 1. --no_transfer_logdir with the directory path that contains your progress.csv file for your RL agent trained without transfer learning (from scratch).
-2. --transfer_logdir with the directory path of your progress.csv file for your agent trained with transfer learning.
+2. --transfer_logdir with the directory path of your progress.csv file for your RL agent trained with transfer learning.
 3. --smooth with an integer value that is larger than 1 if you want to see a smoothed version of your rewards plot over your raw rewards plot.